 Your Trail (& Tap) Guide

 Brian Patrick Higgins, author of a 2016 trail-themed humor memoir, A Good Look Before Dark, has guided thousands on California trails since 1999.
 But Mount Tamalpais is his home.

 Brian founded Hills & Hops on the proposition that local craft beers taste best after an infusion of the rare air on Mount Tamalpais, where ocean-driven air currents collide with San Francisco Bay gusts that set the year-round fog to dancing, often under bright blue skies.

 Then it's off to sacrifice all those burned calories to the beer gods at one of Hills & Hops' partner brewpubs throughout Marin County.

 Brian, whose guided treks were described by the San Francisco Examiner as "a rollicking tour de force of history, geography and belly laughs," spins his tales from the trail for wider audiences, as well; he's a regular contributor to magazines, newspapers and outdoor websites from coast-to-coast.

-To get yourself in the mood, be sure to subscribe to Brian's Mountain Porch Blog (below) ... and look for the Mountain Porch Podcast coming in April 2019.
+To get yourself in the mood, be sure to subscribe to Brian's Mountain Porch Blog, published on the first of each month.